dentarg/auth0-blog/_posts/2017-03-20-how-to-become-a-data-driven-marketer.md

 Let's take a closer look at how data can help marketers build more meaningful relationships with customers and make campaigns more impactful.

 ## Build Better Buyer Personas Through Analysis

 Instead of looking at potential customers as an undefined group of people, use your data to create buyer personas.
 As a means to attract your ideal customers, buyer personas identify the specific characteristics that these customers have.

 This creates a framework that you can use to understand what different groups of customers need from you.
-Buyer personas help you create targeted campaigns that are more meaningful and resonate.
+Buyer personas help you create targeted campaigns that resonate with consumers and are more meaningful.

 Each persona should have its own set of characteristics.
 Start by asking yourself questions like: